-The woman in this story is not named.
-Despite this she is very real, a symbol or ideas and attitudes that are timeless.
-Though she was a real woman living in 1st century Jerusalem the gospel-writer John left her anonymous, so that anyone connected to her would not be shamed.
+The woman taken in adultery is not named.
+Despite that she is real, and timeless.
+Perhaps the gospel-writer John also left her anonymous so that anyone connected to her would not be shamed.

 Main themes in the story